christian-anunciado/SkrowRepap/README.md

 - 👋 Hi, I’m @SkrowRepap
 - 👀 I’m interested in all related to programming.
 - ✨ I'm familliar with C, Java, Javascript, and Web Programming.
-- 🌱 I’m currently learning Django and Python
+- 🌱 I’m currently learning React and NodeJS

 <!---